menu

 BUT….they also might not have the rights they claim they do.
 Their letters aren’t always telling the entire story, and they often — in my experience— overstate their rights and the remedies available to their clients.
 They may not have the right to claim those “big money” damages.

-[In my opinion] they can be very nasty and threatening.
-[In my opinion] they are deceptive.
+[In my opinion] Picrights and its representatives at Higbee and Associates can be very nasty and threatening.
+And [In my opinion] they are deceptive.
 [In my opinion] they are misleading.
-[In my opinion] it’s a predatory practice that exploits small business owners using outdated copyright laws that haven’t quite kept up with the internet.
+And [in my opinion] it’s a predatory practice that exploits small business owners using outdated copyright laws that haven’t quite kept up with the internet.

 But that doesn’t mean it’s a scam.
 In fact, many times, they do have the legal right to demand some sort of compensation.

 But I’ve also seen instances where they don’t have that right.
-And in my opinion, that’s not forthcoming behavior.
+And in my opinion, that’s not forthcoming behavior from Picrights or its representatives at Higbee and Associates.

 Should I Pay PicRights?